gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 - **Response**: SBOMs enable rapid incident response.
 - **Defense**: Attestations and delayed ingestion add additional protection layers.

-Each layer provides defense against different attack vectors.
-Together, they create a robust security posture that protects your applications from the evolving threat landscape.
+Each layer defends against different attack vectors.
+Together, they create a security posture where if one fails, others catch it.
 The tooling is mature and available today.
 Start small, get the basics right, then expand.
-Even implementing just Phase 1 will significantly improve your security posture.
-The only question is: when will you start?

 ## References